stefanbohacek/location-weather-api/README.md

 ```
 APP_URL='https://yourapp.glitch.me'
 API_KEY='this-can-be-anything-1234'
 ```

-Url of the app that will be calling your API (be sure to remove any trailing slashes), and an API key.
-Something random and hard to guess.
+`APP_URL` is the url of the app that will be calling your API (be sure to remove any trailing slashes).
+You will also need to include `API_KEY` when making calls to your API.
+Make it something random and hard to guess.

-You will also need to get API keys for [OpenWeatherMap](https://openweathermap.org/api) and [Flickr](http://www.flickr.com/services/apps/create/apply/).
+Apply for API keys for [OpenWeatherMap](https://openweathermap.org/api) and [Flickr](http://www.flickr.com/services/apps/create/apply/) and add them as well.

 ```
 OWM_APP_ID='1234abcd5678efg9'